 In 2017, Apple was revealed to be quietly operating a research facility in Switzerland, and was believed to be recruiting staff to work on the Apple Car.
-Now new research suggests that the R&D operation is actually contributing significantly to countless long-term Apple projects.
+Now new research suggests that the R&D operation is actually contributing significantly to countless long-term Apple projects that include AI.

 Apple often publicizes its international research facilities, but will be quiet about them if the news would reveal anything about future plans.
 So AppleInsider, for instance, has previously uncovered a secret facility in Sunnyvale, California.

 There has been evidence of a secret car lab in Berlin, too.

 MacPrime has been researching Apple's recruitment in Zurich, and talking to people involved, for over four years.
 While it says that much of its conclusions must remain speculative, since Apple can move teams at any time, it appears that the facility's work has included:

 - Computer Vision

 - Machine Learning (ML)